Firecracker Awards Winners Archive

 BEST LITERARY MAGAZINE: A Public Space

-2016 Firecracker Award Finalists
+2016 Firecracker Awards Finalists

 American Meteor by Norman Lock, published by Bellevue Literary Press